The New York Yankees (+140) host the Cleveland Guardians (-165) at Yankee Stadium on Monday in Game 5 with their America...

 Where did the Cleveland Guardians finish the season?

-The Cleveland Guardians finished the 2021 MLB season in second place in the American League Central.
+The Cleveland Guardians finished the 2022 MLB season in first place in the American League Central.

 How many games did the Cleveland Guardians win?